argoproj/argo-helm/charts/argo-events/README.md

 # Argo-Events Helm Chart

-This helm chart installs the [argo-events](https://github.com/argoproj/argo-events) application.
+This is a **community maintained** chart.
+It installs the [argo-events](https://github.com/argoproj/argo-events) application.
 This application comes packaged with:
 - Sensor Custom Resource Definition
 - Gateway Custom Resource Definition
 - Sensor Controller Deployment